 March 5, 2026

-A teacher's guide to Maria Montessori and the Montessori Method.
-Covers core principles, sensitive periods, the prepared environment, and practical strategies for mainstream UK classrooms.
+A teacher's guide to Maria Montessori and her method: core principles, sensitive periods, the prepared environment, and strategies for the classroom.

 Montessori (1870-1952), an Italian doctor and educator, altered how we view learning.
-She was Italy's first female doctor, a feat in the 1800s.
-Montessori then studied how learners learn naturally.
+She was one of the first women in Italy to qualify as a doctor, and later studied how learners learn naturally.

 Core Montessori Method Principles Explained